PetStreak™ Animal Express

 - PetStreak Animal Express shipments are transported Airport to Airport service only (Courier pickup/delivery service is not available).
 Other cities may prohibit live animal shipment during extreme weather seasons.
 Please refer to our Cargo Location Information for details regarding your specific origin or destination.

 - Alaska Airlines will accept Animal Express shipments on a collect basis when the shipper guarantees all charges.
 Interline shipments of live animals must be prepaid by the shipper.
-A minimum of 24 hours' advance notice is required.

 - Combined animal and kennel weight limited to 149 pounds on Horizon-operated flights and 100 pounds on SkyWest-operated flights.
 Other restrictions may apply depending on aircraft type.